Explainable multiple abnormality classification of chest CT volumes: Methods

 \subsection{HiResCAM provably highlights relevant locations for AxialNet models}

 For any CNN consisting of convolutional layers followed by a single fully connected layer, HiResCAM was previously proven to highlight locations the model used when applied at the last convolutional layer \cite{draelos2020usehirescam}.
-In this section, we prove that this location faithfulness guarantee also holds for any CNN consisting of convolutional layers, one fully connected layer, and a final multiple instance learning averaging layer, \textit{i.e.} models with the general structure of AxialNet.
+In this section, we prove that this location faithfulness guarantee also holds for CNNs that additionally include a final multiple instance learning averaging layer, \textit{i.e.} models with the general structure of AxialNet.
+We thus expand the class of CNNs for which HiResCAM's faithfulness guarantee holds.

 \begin{proof}

 We apply HiResCAM at the last convolutional layer of AxialNet; this layer produces a low-dimensional representation of the entire CT scan termed $\mathbf{Z}$.
 We thus replace $\mathbf{A} = \{ \mathbf{A}^f \}_{f=1}^{F}$ in equation \ref{eqn:hirescam} with the feature maps $\mathbf{Z}=\{ \mathbf{Z}^f \}_{f=1}^F$ to obtain: